diagrams/diagrams-doc/doc/manual.rst

 Diagrams only makes use of a few type families, though two of them (`V` and `N`) are used quite extensively.
-The following sections list each of the type families employed by diagrams
+The following sections list each of the type families employed by diagrams.

 V
 ~

 The `V` type family is defined in `Diagrams.Core.V`.
 The idea is that many types have an "associated" vector space, *i.e.* the vector space in which they "live".
-The vector space is described by it's dimension and its numeric type.  `V` simply maps from types to a type representing the vector space dimension.
+The vector space is described by its dimension and its numeric type.  `V` simply maps from types to a type representing the vector space dimension.
 For example, `V (Path V2 Double) = V2` (ordinary two-dimensional paths live in `V2 Double`),